-That is me, basically every day at some point, feeling bad about where I'm not.
+I don’t know about you, but at some point every day I find myself feeling bad about where I’m not.
 It might just be that I have an over-developed sense of guilt (I mean I went to Catholic school for 13 years and come from a big Indian family, so the combo turns normal guilt trips into epic guilt pilgrimages) or it might just be that I always feel pulled in too many directions.

-It's a no-win situation that can drive anyone crazy.
-And I remember clearly the day a few years ago when I was going down a spiral of "I should be here, no I should be there, no wait, I NEED to be way over there..." and a really wise friend -- who also happens to be a ridiculously successful, seemingly non-stressed business owner (who travels all the time for her business) AND is a mom of three -- gave me the best advice I have gotten for my business and my life in general: Make a decision and then own it.
+It’s a no-win situation that can drive anyone crazy.
+And I remember clearly the day a few years ago when I was going down a spiral of “I should be here, no I should be there, no wait, I NEED to be way over there…” and a really wise friend – who is a successful, seemingly non-stressed business owner (who travels all the time for her business) AND is a mom of three – gave me the best advice I have gotten for my business and my life in general: Make a decision and then own it.

-Now this little bit of advice might look obvious -- and often the best advice is -- but the profundity (now there's a big word for a Wednesday afternoon!) lies precisely in its simplicity.
+Now this little bit of advice might look obvious – and often the best advice is – but the profundity (now there’s a big word for a Sunday morning!) lies precisely in its simplicity.
 And I can usually tell how profound advice is by how difficult it is for me to implement.

 In this case, it’s that much harder because there are two parts: 1) making the decision, and 2) owning it.
 I find that as I’ve practiced and gotten better at 1 (Get Good at Being Decisive), I’ve really needed to up my game when it comes to 2.

 And damnnnnnnnnnnn, is it hard.
-Not because I abdicate responsibility for my decisions, but because with every decision I make, there is a tradeoff, and in my heart of hearts I am a recovering maximalist so I hate that I can't have it all, be everywhere, do all the things, and be everything to everyone all at the same time.
+Not because I abdicate responsibility for my decisions, but because with every decision I make, there is a trade-off, and in my heart of hearts I am an unrepentant maximalist so I hate that I can’t have it all, be everywhere, do all the things, and be everything to everyone all at the same time.

-Tradeoffs suck, but the grown-up (and homo economicus... gosh, I am being really nerdy today!) in me knows that tradeoffs are inescapable.
-And it's only with time and practice and catching myself that I've gotten better at accepting that and being truly present wherever I am instead of agonizing about where I'm not.
+Trade-offs suck, but the grown-up (and homo economicus… gosh, I am being really nerdy today!) in me knows that trade-offs are inescapable.
+And it’s only with time and practice and catching myself that I’ve gotten better at accepting that truth and being truly present wherever I am instead of agonizing about where I’m not.

-So now, whenever I am traveling to grow my business or spending evenings giving talks or doing some writing on the weekends, I TRY to be fully present and focus on delivering the best talk, having the best meeting, writing the best article I can, and leave everything else where it is.
-And then when I am with my family (my 2-year-old daughter in particular), I TRY to focus fully on them, on her, on what we are doing in the moment, and leave my phone and all of the things on my never-ending to-accomplish list physically and mentally out of the way.
-It's not easy, but I try as best I can.
+So now, whenever I am traveling to grow my business or spending evenings giving talks or writing on the weekends, I TRY to be fully present and focus on delivering the best talk, having the best meeting, writing the best chapter I can, and leave everything else where it is.
+And then when I am with my family, I TRY to focus fully on them, on what we are doing in the moment, and leave my phone and all of the things on my never-ending to-accomplish list physically and mentally out of the way.
+It’s not easy, but I try as best I can.

 And I firmly believe (know!) that we are not compartmented people, despite what we tell ourselves, and we take everything with us wherever we go.
 But the key is not to let guilt come there with us too, because it will consume us AND the fun and success we could otherwise be experiencing if we hadn’t invited guilt to the party.